-'''

--P PREFIX, --prefix PREFIX only consider archive names starting with this prefix.
+''' -P PREFIX, --prefix PREFIX only consider archive names starting with this prefix.

-'''

-'''

 -a GLOB, --glob-archives GLOB only consider archive names matching the glob.

-sh: rules apply, see "borg help patterns". --prefix and

---glob-archives are mutually exclusive.
+--glob-archives are mutually exclusive. '''

-'''

 The prune command prunes a repository by deleting all archives not matching any of the specified retention options.
 This command is normally used by automated backup scripts wanting to keep a certain number of historic backups.